dbrattli/Fable.Reaction/docs/fable.elmish/demo.rst

     let top, left = getOffset container

-Query (expression style) that transforms the stream of mouse moves into a stream of letters where each letter is delayed according to its position in the stream.
+Message stream (expression style) that transforms the stream of mouse moves into a stream of letters where each letter is delayed according to its position in the stream.

 .. code:: fsharp

-    let query msgs =
+    let stream (model : Model) (msgs:  Stream<Msg, string>) =
         asyncRx {
             let chars =
                 Seq.toList "TIME FLIES LIKE AN ARROW"